sherobbedmyboots/malkoo/Templates/Overview of Common Adversary Tactics and Techniques.md

 Start by picking one APT group from this list and document the techniques they’ve been observed using which we can then use to build targeted detections.

-[MITRE’s full list of techniques](https://attack.mitre.org/wiki/All_Techniques) is a great resource to use:
+[MITRE’s full list of techniques](https://attack.mitre.org/wiki/All_Techniques) is a great resource to use.